ibm-messaging/mq-dev-patterns/JMS/README.md

 The script will run with the defaults if these values aren't specified.

-You can also export a CCDT for it use by
+You can also export a CCDT for it to use as below

 `export MQCCDTURL=file:///<your_CCDT_file>`